gravitational/gravity/docs/6.x/overview.md

 There are two primary use cases for Gravity:

-1. **Delivering Kubernetes applications to customers on-premises:** SaaS vendors often need to deploy and remotely update complex cloud applications in private data centers or public cloud accounts, like AWS, owned by their customers (aka, on-prem).
-Gravity reduces the time to delivery of these applications on-prem.
+1. **Delivering Kubernetes applications to third-party premises:** SaaS vendors that need to deploy and remotely update complex cloud applications in private data centers or public cloud accounts owned by their customers (aka, on-prem).
+Gravity reduces the time and operational overhead of delivering these applications on-prem.

 2. **Internal multi-cluster Kubernetes deployments:** Teams of site reliability engineers (SREs) are often tasked with providing Kubernetes-as-a-Service within their organization across multiple cloud providers or hybrid environments.
 The image-based approach allows them to treat Kubernetes clusters as cattle, not pets, dramatically reducing the operational overhead.

-In either use case, Gravity users can create an Cluster Image that contains the Kubernetes binaries, their dependencies, application containers and their layers, a private Docker registry for autonomous operation, a monitoring system, and an authentication gateway for remotely managing the Gravity Cluster via both SSH and via the Kubernetes API.
+In either use case, Gravity users can create a Cluster Image that contains the Kubernetes binaries, their dependencies, application containers and their layers, a private Docker registry for autonomous operation, a monitoring system, and an authentication gateway for remotely managing the Gravity Cluster via both SSH and via the Kubernetes API.

 In other words, a Gravity Cluster Image is a _self-contained, downloadable Kubernetes appliance_ which enables true portability for cloud applications across any public or private infrastructure.